-The cape is fashioned from unlined brown linen.
-It is sleeveless under the outer cape collar.
+Made from unlined brown linen, the stylish cape is sleeveless under the outer cape collar.
 I love the scalloped edges on the collar, pockets, and outer cape.

-It measures: 44" chest, 64" hip, 17" from shoulder seam to shoulder seam, and 50" from the shoulder to the front hem.
+It measures: 44" chest, 64" hip, 17" from shoulder seam to shoulder seam, and 50" from shoulder to front hem.